near/NEPs/specs/Proposals/0031-near-shell.md

 ### `near account <command>`

-This category is used to create, select, and configure accounts on NEAR networks for a given `near-shell` user.
+This category is used to create, select, and configure accounts on NEAR networks for a given NEAR CLI user.

 * `near account list`   : Display list of accounts configured in the current directory and home directory
 * `near account status` : Display status of active or specified account, including token amounts, locked, etc.